C-grandy/CAN-H-Bridge/README.md

 <img width="1045" height="789" alt="image" src="https://github.com/user-attachments/assets/d007af47-5162-4633-8137-d8d421a9915b" />

-## Included Code:
-The code included is a Arduino test file, it takes data in from CAN and then outputs a -127 - 127 value  to the driver circuit.
-It is a basic test of the boards features, but in reality is not well implemented.
-Plans for a bare metal C driver were made, but the design intentions for this PCB were changed and rendered not needed.

 ## PCB Layout:
 This board is a 2 layer stackup, with very basic PCB design rules followed.
 The overall design of the PCB is lacking, the traces are not properly sized for the loads at hand and a lack of copper pours makes this a elementary design.
 Even with these shortcomings, the PCB works as expected, but in long tests proved it needed refinement.